zhangjiekui/docext/README.md

 ## Contributing

 We welcome contributions!
 Please see [contribution.md](contribution.md) for guidelines.
-If you have a feature request or need support for a new model, feel free to open an issue—we’d love to discuss it further!
+If you have a feature request or need support for a new model, feel free to open an issue—we'd love to discuss it further!

 ## Troubleshooting